ZeDKoN/ShopsAPI/README.md

 ## Author
 Francisco San Roman
-Please for any question you can contcat me at franciscosanroman@gmail.com
+Please for any question, contact me at franciscosanroman@gmail.com

 ## License